-Technologies developed internally were recognised for an amount of $\notin 25,878$ thousand following the allocation of the acquisition price in a business combination prior to the date of transition to IFRS at 1 January 2019.
-The Company has decided not to retrospectively apply IFRS 3 (see Note 2).
+Technologies developed internally were recognised for an amount of €25,878 thousand following the allocation of the acquisition price in a business combination prior to the date of transition to IFRS at 1 January 2019.
+The Company has decided not to retrospectively apply IFRS 3.